romaricdrigon/MetaYaml/README.md

 * if a node has both attribute(s) and a text content, text content will be stored under key `_value`
 * multiple child node with the same name will be overwritten, only the last will be retained; except if they have a `_key` attribute, which will be used thus
 * namespaces are not supported
-* empty nodes are ditched
+* empty nodes are skipped

 Let's take an example:
 ```xml